A picture of prison bars up close with a brick floor

 The U.S. Supreme Court declined to issue a ruling in a case that could have had a major impact on how people with disabilities fight discrimination through class action lawsuits.
 The case, LabCorp v.
 Davis, involves blind patients who sued LabCorp over self-check-in kiosks that were inaccessible to them.
 While the Supreme Court ultimately didn’t weigh in on the central legal issue, the case still carries important implications.
 And the fight for accessible health care and public accommodations and a justice system that works for everyone is far from over.

-What is the LabCorp v.
+What Is the LabCorp v.
 Davis Case About?

 This case is a class action lawsuit brought on behalf of blind people who cannot access LabCorp’s self-check-in kiosks at their medical offices.
 While the question before the U.S. Supreme Court was procedural, it went to the heart of how people with disabilities come together to challenge systemic discrimination, and whether class actions will remain a viable tool for enforcing the Americans with Disabilities Act (ADA).
 The ADA requires that health care facilities and any place open to the public must be accessible to people with disabilities.